|N9EWO's HF Receiver's "Previously Owned"|

-Please note: I no longer own any these and questions to these receivers I may not be able answer.
+Please note: I no longer own MOST of these and questions to these receivers I may not be able answer.
 Here for the general information only and nothing more.
 NO....none of the below is "For Sale" as a few have come to think for some reason.

 This list includes portables as well as table top sets.
 Yes, my fingers have passed over many sets over the years.
 As you can tell by scanning down the list, I'm not a "Valve" (Tube) lover , and have not owned any.
 Dave N9EWO

 My first "Real" SW Receiver in 1977.
 Analog display, a bit before the hit of "Digital Readout" sets (at least at a good price).
 I added a e-tek "Gilfer" GAR-7 frequency counter to it (which blew out LED displays and display driver IC's like popcorn).
 This gave me a LED display for KHz's.
 The SSR-1 was not actually not made by Drake, in Japan with Drake's name on the front.
 Did not have a SO-239 antenna connector, just 2 "posts" for connections.
 A well made set but was loaded with birdies.

 My first SW portable (1978), and a set with LED digital display on board to boot.
 A big beast, and was very drifty, so never used it all that much.
 But was great to have a solid idea where you are tuned to.
 Remember this was in 1978.